Georgy-Khachatryan/MeshDecimationTools/README.md

 ```

 ### Discrete level of detail
-Discrete levels of detail build requires you to specify target number of faces as well as maximum allowed decimation error for each level of detail.
-Note that each level of detail is built from the previous one.
+Discrete levels of detail build sequentially decimates the input mesh.
+Target face count and error limits are specified per level of detail.
 ```
 VgtLevelOfDetailTargetDesc level_of_detail_descs[1] = {};
 level_of_detail_descs[0].target_face_count  = (triangle_mesh.indices.size() / 3) / 2; // Decimate to half the number of faces.